 * The least expensive Uber basic fare is $1, per minute .16, per mile $1.10, a cancellation fee is $5, a minimum fare is $4.95.

-Hola, - I am a partner with Ventanas Mexico which provides insight and resources to people considering expat life in Mexico.
+Hola, - I am a partner with Ventanas Mexico which provides insight and resources to people considering part-time expat life in Mexico.

-I am also author of the "Interactive Guide to Learning Spanish Free Online," a curation of the best Spanish language tools on the web, and "If Only I Had a Place" a new book on renting in Mexico with a lot of info realtors can't or won't tell you.
+I am author of the "Interactive Guide to Learning Spanish Free Online," a curation of the best Spanish language tools on the web, and "If Only I Had a Place" a new book on renting in Mexico with a lot of info realtors can't or won't tell you.